edseab/DataScience1Autumn2023/README.md

-Creation my branch from the main ---  Samuel Kobina Gyasi
+Creating my branch from the main ---  Samuel Kobina Gyasi